This Company Helps the Handicapped Masturbate

 Anders Westgerd: I’m happy you received it.

-Your sex toys, I mean tools, have been especially developed for the Live & Function fair, right?
+Your sex toys, I mean tools, have been especially developed for the Live and Function fair, right?

 Yes, exactly.
 It begins [today] and will continue until Thursday.
 There’s where the main launch will take place.
 It’s Scandinavia’s largest fair that deals with care and assistive technology.
 There’s a lot of focus on assistive technology but not so much on how to actually live.
 And that’s something we want to change.
 This campaign isn’t really about sex; it’s just a way for us to reach out to people.
 Sex and disability is pretty much taboo.
 It all comes down to escaping from the idea that other people decide how we’re supposed to live our lives.
 We’re like anybody else and we want the opportunity to live like anybody else, too.